amundsen-io/amundsen/frontend/docs/application_config.md

 # Application configuration

 This document describes how to leverage the frontend service's application configuration to configure particular features.
 After modifying the `AppConfigCustom` object in [config-custom.ts](https://github.com/amundsen-io/amundsen/blob/main/frontend/amundsen_application/static/js/config/config-custom.ts) in the ways described in this document, be sure to rebuild your application with these changes.
+All default config values are set in [config-default.ts](https://github.com/amundsen-io/amundsen/blob/main/frontend/amundsen_application/static/js/config/config-default.ts) file.

 **NOTE: This document is a work in progress and does not include 100% of features.
 We welcome PRs to complete this document**